 The principal or designee shall immediately contact the school last attended by the student to obtain the relevant records.
-If the student needs to obtain immunizations or does not possess immunization or other required health records, the principal or designee shall refer the parent/guardian to the district liaison for homeless students.
-The district liaison shall assist the parent/guardian, or the student if he/she is an unaccompanied youth, in obtaining the necessary immunizations, screenings, or records for the student.
+If the student needs to obtain immunizations or does not possess immunization or other required health records, the principal or designee shall immediately refer the parent/guardian to the district liaison for homeless students.
+The district liaison shall assist the parent/guardian, or the student if the student is an unaccompanied youth, in obtaining the necessary immunizations, screenings, or records for the student.

-If the student is placed at a school other than his/her school of origin or the school requested by his/her parent/guardian or an unaccompanied youth, the Superintendent or designee shall provide the parent/guardian or the unaccompanied youth with a written explanation of the decision along with a statement regarding the right to appeal the placement decision.
+If the student is placed at a school other than the school of origin or the school requested by the parent/guardian or an unaccompanied youth, the Superintendent or designee shall provide the parent/guardian or the unaccompanied youth with a written explanation of reasons for the decision, including why placement in the student's school of origin or requested school is not in the student's best interest, along with a statement regarding the right to appeal the placement decision.
+The written explanation shall be in a manner and form understandable to such parent/guardian or unaccompanied youth.

-The student may continue attending his/her school of origin for the duration of the homelessness.
+At the point of any change or subsequent change in the residence of a homeless student, the student may continue attending the student's school of origin for the duration of the homelessness.

-To ensure that the homeless student has the benefit of matriculating with his/her peers in accordance with the established feeder patterns, the following shall apply:
+To ensure that the homeless student has the benefit of matriculating with the student's peers in accordance with the established feeder patterns, the following shall apply:

-- 1. If the student is transitioning between grade levels, he/she shall be allowed to continue in the same attendance area. - 2.
-If the student is transitioning to a middle school or high school, and the school designated for matriculation is in another school district, he/she shall be allowed to continue to the school designated for matriculation in that district.
+1. If the student is transitioning between grade levels, the student shall be allowed to continue in the same attendance area.

-If the student's status changes before the end of the school year so that he/she is no longer homeless, he/she shall be allowed to stay in the school of origin:
+2. If the student is transitioning to a middle school or high school, and the school designated for matriculation is in another school district, the student shall be allowed to continue to the school designated for matriculation in that district.

-1. Through the duration of the school year if he/she is in grades K-8
+If the student's status changes before the end of the school year so that the student is no longer homeless, the student shall be allowed to stay in the school of origin:

-2. Through graduation if he/she is in high school
+- 1. Through the duration of the school year if the student is in grades K-8 - 2.
+Through graduation if the student is in high school